microsoft/coe-starter-kit/CenterofExcellencePipelineAccelerator/PIPELINEEXTENSIONREADME.md

     - Set the Default Deployment Profile flag to Yes
     - Enter the Azure DevOps Organization, Project and Repository name where the pipelines exist and into which the solution source code will be saved (Note: This is the project you just created in the previous step)
 - Select Save

+Alternatively, you can create specific profiles for each solution or a group of solutions.
+For example, you may have a profile for your Sales solutions and another for your Customer Service solutions.
+You can create these profiles by following the steps above and setting the Default Deployment Profile flag to No and then creating a Deployment Solution Profile record for each solution.
+If there are no Deployment Solution Profiles for a solution, the Default Deployment Profile will be used.

 ## Create the deployment steps